-It began life as a novel that the director wrote after being inspired by the crime fiction of French author Georges Simenon, but when Kurosawa adapted his novel for the screen his work took on a life of its own.
-Stray Dog was transformed into one of the best noir thrillers made in the late ’40s and it’s one of the director’s most compelling films.
+It began life as a novel that the director wrote after being inspired by the crime fiction of French author Georges Simenon but when Kurosawa adapted it for the screen his work took on a life of its own.
+Stray Dog was transformed into one of the best noir thrillers made in the late 1940s and for my money, it’s one of the director’s most compelling films.

 With little food and even less hope, many people have naturally turned to crime in an effort to survive.
-Others like Detective Murakami are attempting to forge a new life for themselves out of the destruction, but it isn’t easy.
+Others like Detective Murakami are attempting to forge a new life for themselves out of the destruction but it isn’t easy.
 After starting his new job Murakami has his gun stolen by a thief (Isao Kimura) who uses it to commit terrible crimes.
-Guns are a rare commodity in postwar Japan and Murakami’s shame at loosing his weapon forces him to hunt down the criminal so he can retrieve his weapon with help from an older and wiser detective named Sato (Takashi Shimura).
-This hunt will take them through the war torn city streets of Tokyo’s criminal underworld made up of shanty towns, black markets and seedy night clubs.
+Guns are a rare commodity in postwar Japan and Murakami’s shame at losing his weapon forces him to hunt down the criminal so he can retrieve his weapon with help from an older and wiser detective named Sato (Takashi Shimura).
+This hunt will take them through the war-torn city streets of Tokyo’s criminal underworld made up of shanty towns, black markets, and seedy night clubs.

-As a filmmaker Kurosawa’s sympathies seem to be with no one and everyone.
+As a filmmaker, Kurosawa’s sympathies seem to be with no one and everyone.
 You’ll find very few cookie-cutter bad guys or good guys in the movie.
-I think that’s a reflection of what postwar Japan was experiencing at a very trying time.
-The examination of their previous alliances and adversaries is mirrored in Kurosawa’s film.
-The complexity of the characters that populate Stray Dog is something that you don’t often see in crime movies made during the ’40s and that’s just one of the reasons why it’s so rewarding.
-Stray Dog is one of the most nuanced film noirs I’ve seen but it’s also one of Kurosawa’s most style-conscious efforts.
+I think this is a reflection of what postwar Japan was experiencing at a very trying time.
+The reexamination of the country’s alliances and adversaries is mirrored in Kurosawa’s film.
+The complexity of the characters that populate Stray Dog is something that you don’t often see in crime movies made during the 1940s and that’s just one of the reasons why it’s so rewarding.
+Stray Dog is one of the most nuanced film noirs made in the 1940s that I’ve seen but it’s also one of Kurosawa’s most style-conscious efforts.